Scholarships

 Our grants require applicants to focus on activities that promote the study, conservation, science, history, and appreciation of seashells and mollusks in all their forms.

 They are available to teachers and educators working with children from PreK through high school.
-A Grant Application is available here on our website.
+A grant application will soon be available here on our website.
 We ask for information about your activity, who will benefit from the activity, materials needed for your activity, and a breakdown of costs for those materials.

 An example of a PreK grant is one from St. Marks Preschool program on Marco Island.
 Their activity was An Introduction to Seashells.
 The materials requested included 4 Preschool level books about seashells and stories about who lives in a seashell, including beautiful pictures for the children to enjoy.
 They also asked for a chart of local seashells with pictures and names of shells, and an assortment of shells to match to the chart, sort by color, size, shape, etc., providing for lots of math and science activities as well as literacy skills enhanced with beautiful books.
 They can also do some art activities with the shells by decorating them with paint or markers and adding a magnet to hang them.